What Does a Metal Roof Warranty Really Cover on My Seattle Home?

 For most metal roof suppliers, the labor to replace defective metal is typically not covered either.
 The only cover replacement material.
 The exception to this is Kassel & Irons, which has the strongest metal roof warranty in the business.

-How can I get a good workmanship warranty for my metal roof?
+How do you find a roofing contractor that offers a strong workmanship warranty for my metal roof?

 Before making a decision, ensure you read the warranty details carefully, so you’re fully aware of what’s included, how long the coverage lasts, and what conditions could void the warranty.